 Olave demonstrated borderline WR1 traits over his first two seasons and posted a 40% target share in Week 2.
 The third-year WR was tackled at the one-yard line against Dallas, keeping his fantasy output modest at 12.8.

 The Saints will eventually need to keep the pedal to the medal for an entire game, and that could be this weekend as two-point favorites over the Eagles.
-Alvin Kamara and Rashid Shaheed have had their breakout performances already; look for Olave to get things going this weekend against a secondary allowing the fifth-most passing yards (251) and the second-most passing TDs (2) per game.
+Alvin Kamara and Rashid Shaheed have had their breakout performances already; look for Olave to get things going against a secondary allowing the fifth-most passing yards (251) and the second-most passing TDs (2) per game.

 Olave UPGRADES to borderline WR1 territory.